crcox/WISC_MVPA/README.md

 # Network RSA
 Network RSA leverages the concepts of structured sparsity and multitask learning in a different way.
 Rather than multiple subjects related to a 1-dimensional target structure (a classification problem), Network RSA relates the data from one subject to a multidimensional target structure.

 Many of the concepts covered above are relevant to Network RSA as well.
-For a full discussion of the technique please see our publication [3].
+For a full discussion of the technique please see our publication [2].

 ## References
-[1] Tibshirani (1996).
-"Regression shrinkage and selection via the lasso".
-Journal of the Royal Statistical Society, Series B 58(1), pp 267-–288.

-[2] Rao, Cox, Nowak, and Rogers (2013).
+[1] Rao, Cox, Nowak, and Rogers (2013).
 "Sparse Overlapping Sets Lasso for multitask learning and its application to fMRI analysis".
 Advances in Neural Information Processing Systems 26, pp 2202--2210.

-[3] Oswal, Cox, Lambon Ralph, Rogers, Nowak (2016).
+[2] Oswal, Cox, Lambon Ralph, Rogers, Nowak (2016).
 "Representational similarity learning with application to brain networks".
 ICML'16 Proceedings of the 33rd International Conference on Machine Learning, 48, pp 1041--1049.

+[3] Tibshirani (1996).
+"Regression shrinkage and selection via the lasso".
+Journal of the Royal Statistical Society, Series B 58(1), pp 267-–288.